Air Quality

 The Provincial Government of B.C. defines "good air quality" as clear, clean and unpolluted air.

-Air quality advisories are posted when pollutant concentrations approach or exceed predetermined limits, or when degraded air quality episodes are expected to worsen.
+Air quality advisories are posted when pollutant concentrations approach or exceed predetermined limits, or when episodes of degraded air quality are expected to worsen.
 When smoke from wildfires infiltrates a region, for example, an Air Quality Advisory may be issued.

 Air Quality Health Index (AQHI)